+We are now accepting applications for the Peace Corps Coverdell Fellowship for the Autumn 2016 quarter.
+The deadline to apply is May 1, 2015.
 Applicants for the Fellowship program must first be admitted into the School of Public Service and then will need to complete the Coverdell Fellows application.
 The School of Public Service will award up to five Coverdell Fellowships per year.
 Only new SPS students will be accepted who will begin the program in the autumn quarter.

 Fellows will be provided aid in the form of: scholarship (partial tuition waiver) and application fee waiver.

 The dollar amount granted to each Fellow will depend on the number of quarters it takes to complete their degree.
 Fellows will be awarded $4500 per year in a scholarship and a program application fee waiver of $40, which is a one-time fee.

 Time frame is dependent on the number of quarters it takes for the Fellow to complete the degree program.
 Average degree completion takes 8 quarters when carrying a full-time load (2 courses per quarter); this award anticipates degree completion in 6 quarters.
 Fellows must be active full-time (two courses per quarter) in SPS.

 Fellows cannot use funds towards participation in joint degree programs.

 Read about two of our recent Coverdell Fellows, Claudette Sevcenco and Carmen Fleming.